From Pericenter and Back: Full Debris Stream Evolution in Tidal Disruption Events: Results

 Although the longitudinal length is not solved for explicitly, it can be found from the linear density as $\ell = \ell_{\rm i} (\Lambda/\Lambda_{\rm i})^{-1}$ with an initial value arbitrarily set to $\ell_{\rm i}$.
 Its evolution is shown as a function of radius in Fig. \ref{fig:ellhdeltavsr} (upper panel) for different stream sections.
 The sections get stretched with $\dot{\ell} \geq 0$ at all times and irrespective of their boundness $\mu$.
 When the gas moves outward, the length scales as $\ell \propto R^2$ but this evolution becomes $\ell \propto R$ for the unbound sections with $\mu >0$ because they reach different terminal velocities at large radii.
 After passing their apocenter, the bound sections with $\mu <0$ move inward with a length increasing as $\ell \propto R^{-1/2}$.

 The scaling for the bound sections can be obtained analytically by realizing that, because of their low angular momentum and binding energy, it is legitimate to approximate their center of mass trajectories as radial and parabolic.
-The length then has the analytical form \be \ell = \frac{\ell_{\rm eq}}{5} \left[ 4 \left(\frac{R}{R^{\ell}_{\rm eq}} \right)^{-1/2} + \left( \frac{R}{R^{\ell}_{\rm eq}} \right)^2 \right], \ee obtained by solving equation \eqref{eq:ellddot} that simplifies to\footnote{Note that this equation is equivalent to the system formed by $\dot{\ell} = \lambda \ell$ and equation \eqref{eq:lambdadot} for $\Omega = \delta =0$, which is more convenient to solve for non-radial orbits.} $\ddot{l} = 2 G \mh \ell /R^3$ with $R = (9 G \mh t^2/2)^{1/3}$ \citep{sari2010}.
-Here, the initial conditions are specified by $\ell = \ell_{\rm eq}$ and $\dot{\ell} =0$ at $R=R^{\ell}_{\rm eq}$.
-From equation \eqref{eq:ellana}, we recover the two scalings $\ell \propto R^2$ and $\ell \propto R^{-1/2}$ found above for the length of a stream section as it moves outward and inward.
-In particular, the grey dotted line in Fig. \ref{fig:ellhdeltavsr} shows this analytical formula for $\ell_{\rm eq} = \ell_{\rm i}$ and $R^{\ell}_{\rm eq} = R_{\rm t}$, as imposed by the frozen-in approximation.
+Equation \eqref{eq:ellddot} then simplifies to\footnote{Note that this equation is equivalent to the system formed by $\dot{\ell} = \lambda \ell$ and equation \eqref{eq:lambdadot} for $\Omega = \delta =0$, which is more convenient to solve for non-radial orbits.} $\ddot{l} = 2 G \mh \ell /R^3$ with $R = (9 G \mh t^2/2)^{1/3}$ \citep{sari2010}.
+Specifying the initial conditions by $\ell = \ell_{\rm eq}$ and $\dot{\ell} =0$ at $R=R^{\ell}_{\rm eq}$, the length takes the analytical form \be \ell = \frac{\ell_{\rm eq}}{5} \left[ 4 \left(\frac{R}{R^{\ell}_{\rm eq}} \right)^{-1/2} + \left( \frac{R}{R^{\ell}_{\rm eq}} \right)^2 \right], \ee from which we recover the two scalings $\ell \propto R^2$ and $\ell \propto R^{-1/2}$ found above for a stream section when it moves outward and inward, respectively.
+In particular, the thick green dashed line in Fig. \ref{fig:ellhdeltavsr} shows this analytical formula for $\ell_{\rm eq} = \ell_{\rm i}$ and $R^{\ell}_{\rm eq} = R_{\rm t}$, as imposed by the frozen-in approximation.
 It is close to the length of the section with $\mu=0$, except near pericenter due to the non-zero gas angular momentum.\footnote{The treatment of stream elongation of \citet{coughlin2016-structure} assuming radial motion is similar to this analytical function.
 However, they did not include the $\ell \propto R^{-1/2}$ scaling, implying that $\ell = \ell_{\rm i}$ is reached beyond the tidal radius at $R = \sqrt{5} \rt$, which is inconsistent with the frozen-in approximation.}